WojciechMatuszewski/apigw-access-logs-firehose/README.md

 - The example for the [`AWS::Glue::Crawler` resource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-glue-crawler.html) is not valid.
 The **`name` property on the `AWS::Glue::Database.DatabaseInput` cannot contain uppercase characters**.

-Before running any kind of _Athena_ queries, you have to set the location where _Athena_ will store the query output and metadata.
+Before running any _Athena_ queries, you have to set the location where _Athena_ will store the query output and metadata.
 [Documentation link](https://docs.aws.amazon.com/athena/latest/ug/querying.html).

 - This setting is set **on the workgroup level**.

 - Workgroup is **a way to control query access and costs**.
 [Documentation link](https://docs.aws.amazon.com/athena/latest/ug/manage-queries-control-costs-with-workgroups.html).

 - The "primary" (default) workgroup is already created for you.
 I could not find a way to update it via IaC.
-I had to create a separate workgroup.
+I had to make a separate workgroup.

 - It seems that _Athena_ uses [_service-linked role_](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html) to save the query results onto _S3_.

 - The _custom resources_ framework that _AWS CDK_ exposes is great!

-  - The `isCompleteHandler` property and the whole concept of _waiters_ is advantageous, especially for asynchronous jobs.
+  - The `isCompleteHandler` property and the whole concept of _waiters_ is excellent, especially for asynchronous jobs.

 Initially, I thought it would be good to wait for the _Glue crawler_ to finish during the deployment (`isCompleteHandler` that checks the crawler state).
 After trying it, I concluded it might not be the best idea.